n8n-io/n8n-docs/docs/workflows/sticky-notes.md

 Sticky notes allow you to annotate and comment on your workflows.

-We encourage using sticky notes heavily, especially on template workflows, to help other users understand your workflow.
+n8n recommends using sticky notes heavily, especially on template workflows, to help other users understand your workflow.

 ## Create a note